marthacj/HP_Sus_Sys_3/README.md

 - FAQ

 ## Description
-This aim of this project was to build an integrated system which converts telemetry data into carbon emissions estimations.
+This project aimed to build an integrated system which converts telemetry data into carbon emissions estimations which was part of a pipeline using a Large Language Model and a Retrieval Augmented Generation system to support natural language user input to query the data.

 The system is compatible with 2 types of HP remote workstations (Z2 Mini and ZCentral 4R ENERGY STAR ).
 The Excel file uploaded by the user must only include telemetry data collected from these machines.